oktadev/okta-blog/_source/_posts/2022-06-09-cloud-native-java-microservices-with-istio.md

 ### Create a cluster

-Ensure you are logged into the [gcloud CLI](https://cloud.google.com/sdk/gcloud) and run the following command to create a GKE cluster.
+Ensure you are logged into the [gcloud CLI](https://cloud.google.com/sdk/gcloud) from the command-line and run the following command to create a GKE cluster.

 ```bash
 # set region and zone